classifieddotdev/phail/README.md

 ## ✨ wtf is PHAIL?

-PHAIL is your **$5 “global load balancer”** knockoff — a squad of feral Bun goblins that:
+PHAIL is your **$5 “global load balancer”** knockoff — a squad of feral Go goblins that:
 - Gossip about which nodes are alive 💀
 - Elect a ✨ main character ✨ to flip Cloudflare DNS
 - Rage-flips A records when your API decides to head out.